Tejas204/kanban-board-backend/README.md

 ## Status Codes

-The kanbab board has the below status codes:
+The kanban board has the below status codes:

 | Status Code  | Description |
 | ------------- | ------------- |